Right-of-Way Surveys in Gadsden County

 What FEMA flood zones affect right-of-way surveys in Gadsden County?

-Gadsden County contains FEMA flood zone designations including AE, X. Moderate flood hazard area — SFHA zones present along waterways and flood-prone areas.
-Base Flood Elevations range from 30-250 ft NAVD88.
+Gadsden County contains FEMA flood zone designations including A, X, AE.
+Moderate flood hazard area — SFHA zones present along waterways and flood-prone areas.
+Base Flood Elevations are site-specific and are read from the effective FIRM panel, not from a county-wide range.
 Our surveyors document flood zone status as part of right-of-way surveys deliverables when applicable.

 Are land surveys worth it in Gadsden County?